bburdette/zknotes/README.md

 ### developing.

+Strictly speaking you only need git, rust, elm, sqlite and openssl to do development (I think).
+But you can use nix to install the full array of gadgets I use which will supply lsp support, formatting, automatic recompiling, etc.

-currently orgauth is used here with submodules.  so you have to:
+currently my orgauth lib is used here with submodules.  so you have to:
 ```
 $ git submodule update
 $ cd orgauth